2012 Alps killings: Nordahl Lelandais hypothesis

 Police are looking into whether a suspected serial killer could be behind the unsolved Alps murders.
 Nordahl Lelandais, a 34-year-old ex-soldier, is the main suspect in two other cases in the area.

 One relates to the disappearance and death of an eight-year-old girl, Maëlys de Araujo, in August 2017 at a wedding where the suspect was a guest; the other to the killing of a hitchhiking soldier in April of the same year.

 Lelandais has been in custody since September 2017, as part of the investigation of the disappearance and death of the de Araujo child in the Chambéry region of south-eastern France.
 He has been charged with kidnapping and murder of the girl.

 Prosecutors also charged Lelandais with the killing of Arthur Noyer, a 24-year-old soldier, who vanished after hitchhiking from a disco in Chambéry on 12 April 2017.
 Investigators probing the de Araujo case found that Lelandais' cell phone had been in the same area at the same time as Arthur Noyer.
 Chambéry prosecutor Thierry Dran told a news conference that Lelandais' black Audi A3 car was identified in the area on surveillance cameras, and an analysis of his phone found he had looked up "decomposition of a human body" on the internet.

 "We are going to look at all the disturbing disappearances which have taken place in this region," Dran told reporters.
 When asked about the Annecy shootings, Dran told Le Parisien: "Given this new development, we will be verifying (any connections), and that will naturally be done, to rule out or include (the suspect in the investigation).
 It would be wrong not to."

+In 2020, investigators received a judicial expertise report authored by a British forensic psychiatrist, which provided a psychological profile of the gunman.
+The report described the individual as likely being between 30 and 40 years old, unemployed or employed in a low-paying job, living alone, accustomed to failure, and possessing a prior criminal record.

+Furthermore, the expert theorized that the suspect may have exhibited signs of a personality disorder from a young age, and could have been subjected to childhood abuse or suffered a head injury during early development.
+The report claims the attacker was an arms collector and kept the pistol used in the shooting before attempting to fix it, and gives a 50% chance that he previously served in the military.